dappros/ethora-chat-component-rn/README.md

 This repo doubles as an Expo testbed app: `App.tsx` mounts `AppLoginChatsRn`, a 3-tab (Setup / Chat / Logs) shell that drives the SDK end-to-end via either paste-a-JWT or email + app-token login.
-Run it against the canonical Ethora Cloud endpoints, your QA tenant, or a self-hosted Ethora instance — all configurable from the Setup tab at runtime.
+Run it against the canonical Ethora Cloud endpoints, your QA/staging environment, or a self-hosted Ethora instance — all configurable from the Setup tab at runtime.

 ### Prerequisites